boazsegev/facil.io/docs/_SOURCE/0.7.x/http.md

 typedef struct ws_s ws_s;

-This struct is used for the named agruments in the `http_upgrade2ws` function and macro.
+This struct is used for the named arguments in the `http_upgrade2ws` function and macro.

 typedef struct {